Understanding the law's complex association between criminal insanity and mental disorders

 A major concern is that there is a mismatch between how criminal insanity has been paradigmatically understood in law and how it is today inevitably associated with mental disorders.
 This doctrine has been formulated in terms of folk psychological notions of rational agency but increasingly relies on psychiatric diagnoses and symptoms, with forensic experts as premise providers in criminal proceedings.

-Challenges with Psychiatric Constructs
+Limitations of Psychiatric Constructs

 However, psychiatric constructs were not developed for criminal law, and people diagnosed with mental disorders may have vastly varying functional impairments.
 Legal research has yet to elucidate how this complexity plays out in criminal insanity rules and judgments.

-Need for Empirical Studies
+Need for Interdisciplinary Studies

 There is a pressing need for cross-country empirical and interdisciplinary legal studies that integrate insights from mind sciences to explore this matter.
 The lack of legal clarity about the relevance of mental disorders raises concerns about the rule of law, unequal treatment, and criminal justice.